 In the wise words of The Doctor: ‘We’re all stories in the end.
 Just make it a good one.’
 They might be talking about a different type of story, but it can still be applied to your marketing strategy.
-If there is one thing any story must be, it’s good, and if you’ve jumped into any form of marketing for your brand already, you’ll be aware of how important it is to have a solid brand story.
+If there is one thing any story must be, it’s good, and if you’ve jumped into any form of marketing for your startup already, you’ll be aware of how important it is to have a solid startup story.

 Let’s take it right back to the beginning and talk about what storytelling in marketing means.
-In the simplest terms, storytelling in marketing is about, you guessed it, telling the story of your brand.
-It’s telling your customers about the nuts and bolts of your brand in a compelling way, in a way that gets them excited about what you have to offer, and to let them know just how unique you are.
+In the simplest terms, storytelling in marketing is about, you guessed it, telling the story of your startup.
+It’s telling your customers about the nuts and bolts of your startup in a compelling way, in a way that gets them excited about what you have to offer, and to let them know just how unique you are.
 It’s another form of communication with your customers and letting them in on the humans that are behind it all.

 Storytelling will be part of everything you create and nestled within every campaign.
 It allows your target audience to care about your services and your products, and for an emotional connection to be made.
 However, before all of that can happen, you must find out who you’re telling your story to.
 Essentially, you need to have a good understanding of who your target audience is.

-Once you’ve completed your research and found out what makes them tick, what they’re looking for when it comes to branding, what problems they need solved, and what they’re missing from your competitors, you can begin cultivating your brand story to fit all these aspects.
+Once you’ve completed your research and found out what makes them tick, what they’re looking for when it comes to branding, what problems they need solved, and what they’re missing from your competitors, you can begin cultivating your startup story to fit all these aspects.
 If you can give them exactly what they want, you’ll earn brand trust and loyalty in no time.
 People crave relatability and compelling storytelling is one of the best ways to convey that.

 The most notable brand that can be used as a great example of storytelling is Apple.
 Steve Jobs once said: ‘People don’t know what they want until you show it to them.
 Apple knew how to show consumers what they wanted before consumers even knew they wanted it.’
 They looked at the problems people had been having with their desktop computers, how clunky and unattractive they were, and they went about solving it by trying to give them a sleeker and more attractive design.
 This is a concept they have carried throughout their entire branding, nothing is complicated, everything is minimalistic, and it works.